dataiku/dataiku-scoring-python/README.md

-# dataiku-scoring-python
-Dataiku ML scoring Python library
+# Dataiku ML Scoring Python library

+This repository contains the Python library to run exported Dataiku models outside of Dataiku.

+To use this library, you need to first export your model to Python from Dataiku.